Enhancing Multi-Step Reasoning Abilities of Language Models through Direct Q-Function Optimization: Conclusion

 \section{Conclusion}

 In this work, we propose DQO, an offline reinforcement learning algorithm for enhancing the language model's ability in multi-step reasoning.
 Compared to previous online methods like PPO, the offline nature of DQO bypasses the requirement of an extra reward model and online sampling during training.
 Previous offline methods usually formulate the LLMs' responding process as a bandit problem, which usually fails to capture the implicit long-horizon and multi-step nature of those tasks requiring a long chain of thought.
 In contrast, DQO frames the tasks as a Markov decision process and further employs a soft actor-critic framework to learn the $V$-function and the $Q$-function, which is directly parameterized by the language model.
-To verify the effectiveness of DQO, we conduct extensive experiments on two math-problem-solving datasets, GSM8K and MATH, and empirical results show that DQO outperforms all our baseline.
-Currently, our experiment results are limited to two base models due to time constraints and we leave it as future work.
+To verify the effectiveness of DQO, we conduct extensive experiments on math-problem-solving datasets, and empirical results show that DQO outperforms all our baselines.